rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/ossec-hids.md

 wget -q -O - https://www.atomicorp.com/installers/atomic | sh
 ```

 This script will ask you to agree to the terms.
-Enter "yes" or <kbd>Enter</kbd> to accept the default.
+Enter "yes" or ++enter++ to accept the default.

 Next, it will ask you if you want to enable the repository by default, and again you want to accept the default or enter "yes".